 Let Keyword in JavaScript

-Let keyword is almost similar to const but there is one difference.
-You can change the value of the variables which are declared with let.
+Let functions similarly to const although it differs in one area.
+The value of variables declared with let can be updated.
 Let’s understand with an example.

 let isPass = false;